Causal Inference for Social Discrimination Reasoning: Causal Individual Discrimination

 \begin{definition} The causal risk difference is $RD^c = p_1 - p_2^c$. \end{definition}

-The causal risk difference compares the proportion of negative decisions for the tuples in the protected group with the proportion of negative decisions for the tuples of the unprotected group re-weighted to the distribution of the protected group. $RD^c$ estimates the average effect of the treatment on the outcome after balancing for the confounding factors \cite{Rosenbaum83}. $RD^c$ close to zero means that differences in the outcomes of the decision between the protected and unprotected group are not motivated by confounding factors in the selection of the two groups which covered by the covariates of the propensity scores.
-If $RD^c$ is not close to zero, then there is a bias in decision value due to group membership (\emph{causal discrimination}), or to covariates that have been not accounted for in the analysis (\emph{omitted variable bias}).
+The causal risk difference compares the proportion of negative decisions for the neighboorhood tuples in protected group with the proportion of negative decisions for the neighboorhood tuples of the unprotected group re-weighted to the distribution of the protected group. $RD^c$ close to zero means that differences in the outcomes of the decision between the protected and unprotected group are motivated by confounding factors in the selection of the two groups which are covered by the covariates of the propensity scores.
+If $RD^c$ is not close to zero, then there is a (causal) bias in decision value due to group membership, or there are covariates that have been not accounted for in the analysis (\emph{omitted variables}).
+In the former case, $RD^c > 0$ denotes causal discrimination, and $RD^c < 0$ denotes causal favoritism (e.g.,~due to positive/affirmative actions).